Lotus E20: Sponsorship and livery

-Lotus celebrated its 500th race in Monaco, and the team unveiled a special livery inspired by Angry Birds, and partnered with alternative rock band Linkin Park at the same GP to promote an iPad application.
-The team promoted the movie The Dark Knight Rises at the 2012 British Grand Prix.
-The team promoted the game Angry Birds Star Wars at the 2012 United States Grand Prix.
+Like the previous season's car, the E20 sported a black and gold livery adopted by the John Player Special Lotus cars from the early 1970s to mid-1980s.
+The team celebrated its 500th race entry in Monaco, and the team unveiled a special livery inspired by Angry Birds, and partnered with alternative rock band Linkin Park at the same event to promote an iPad application.
+The team promoted the movie The Dark Knight Rises at the British Grand Prix.
+The team promoted the game Angry Birds Star Wars at the United States Grand Prix.